• ReQonsult MATLAB® Connector

 • Remove all ReqSets with imported ALM/PLM artifacts.

-• Delete all surrogate elements from your ALM or PLM system, or delete the links from the original artifacts to MATLAB® if you prefer the non-surrogate option.
+• Delete all surrogate items from your ALM or PLM system, or delete the links from the original artifacts to MATLAB® if you prefer the non-surrogate option.
 The easiest way to find all MATLAB® links is to search for the pattern “http://127.0.0.1:31415/matlab/”.

 • Remove the configuration of the corresponding work item type and link type in your ALM or PLM system if they are no longer needed.

-The Connector is continuously being developed to ensure the highest security standards.
+The connector is continuously being developed to ensure the highest security standards.
 This includes regular updates to prevent known vulnerabilities and meet current legal requirements.
-In particular, compliance with the EU Cyber Resilience Act (CRA) is taken into account, so that customers can rest assured that the Connector can not only be operated securely today, but is also prepared for future regulatory requirements.
+In particular, compliance with the EU Cyber Resilience Act (CRA) is taken into account so that customers can rest assured that the connector can not only be operated securely today, but is also prepared for future regulatory requirements.
 This ensures that data protection and the integrity of integrations are always guaranteed.

-© 2025 ReQonsult GmbH
+© 2026 ReQonsult GmbH